Engee documentation

 Ports

-X is the input signal
+X — input signal

-complex matrix M on N | complex vector M on N
+complex matrix M by N | complex vector M by N

 Data types: Float64